‘Danger to life’ flood warning issued for River Severn

 Storm Franklin: ‘Danger to life’ flood warning issued for River Severn

+River levels in Ironbridge expected to remain high for several days, Environment Agency says

-A “danger to life” flood warning has been issued along the River Severn as Storm Franklin batters the UK.
+A rare “danger to life” flood warning has been issued along the River Severn as Storm Franklin batters the UK.

-It covered an area right next to the water in Ironbridge, a town in Shropshire.
-The Environment Agency said river levels were rising due to “persistent heavy rainfall” .
+It covered Ironbridge, a town in Shropshire, where the Environment Agency said river levels were rising due to “persistent heavy rainfall” .

 It was the only severe flood warning - which warns of danger to life - in place for England when it was issued on Monday afternoon.